tooniez/e2e-test-automation-shopfront-exercise/README.md

 #### Test Reporting

-In this exercise, this repository is configured using 2 Github [Actions](https://github.com/tooniez/shopfront-e2e-exercise/actions)
+In this exercise, this repository is configured using 2 Github [Actions](https://github.com/tooniez/shopfront-e2e-exercise/actions).
+Each action is configured with a Workflow Dispatch option enabling the option to trigger manually.

 1. [Build and Tet](https://github.com/tooniez/shopfront-e2e-exercise/actions/workflows/build.yml)